ODIM-Project/ODIM/README.md

 **Procedure**
 --------------

-1. In the home directory of odimra user, create a hidden directory called .docker, and then create a file called config.json inside it.
+1. In the home directory of ODIMRA user, create a hidden directory called .docker, and then create a file called config.json inside it.

       ```
        mkdir .docker